Introduction: Living Frugally on One Income

 The pursuit of success often leads us to seek out additional income streams.

 The allure of higher earnings can make it tempting to sacrifice rest and self-care to achieve our goals.
-However, it is crucial to remember that neglecting our physical and mental health can ultimately hinder our ability to perform and succeed in both our personal and professional lives.
+However, it is crucial to remember that disregarding our physical and mental well-being can ultimately impede our ability to perform and succeed in both our personal and professional endeavors.

 It’s a delicate balance, but taking the time to recharge and prioritize self-care can increase our productivity and success in the long run.
 So, next time you find yourself considering sacrificing rest for extra work hours, remember the importance of taking care of yourself first.